percona/percona-server-mongodb-operator/source/architecture.rst

    :width: 250px
    :align: center
    :height: 250px
-   :alt: Percona Distribution for MongoDB Replication
+   :alt: Percona Server for MongoDB Replication

 A replica set consists of one primary server and several secondary ones